nellybutera/bank-management-system/architecture.md

 #### Filter + Accumulate (Map-Reduce style)

-**Where:** `TransactionManager.calculateTotalDeposits()` and `calculateTotalWithdrawals()`.
+**Where:** `TransactionManager.calculateTotalDeposits()` and `calculateTotalWithdrawals()` — both delegate to the private `sumByTransactionType(accountNumber, type)` helper.

 ```
-// Pseudocode of what both methods do:
+// Pseudocode of sumByTransactionType:
 total = 0
 for each transaction in transactions[0..transactionCount]:
-    if transaction.accountNumber == target AND transaction.type == "DEPOSIT":
+    if transaction.accountNumber == target AND transaction.type == targetType:
         total += transaction.amount
 return total
 ```

 **DSA concept:** A **filter-then-accumulate** pass — a specific form of the general **reduce / fold** operation.
 The filter predicate is `accountNumber matches AND type matches`; the accumulator is a running sum.
 In functional programming this is `stream.filter(...).mapToDouble(...).sum()`.
 The explicit loop here does the same thing imperatively.
 Time complexity is O(n) per call; the two calls (deposits + withdrawals) make two full passes.
+Extracting `sumByTransactionType` removes the duplicate loop that previously existed in both methods (DRY principle).

 **Optimisation note:** Both totals could be computed in a single pass with two accumulators.
-The current two-pass approach is clearer to read and adequate given the 200-transaction ceiling.
+The current two-pass approach is clearer to read and adequate given the `MAX_TRANSACTIONS` = 200 ceiling.

 ---